ajlockwood/SSem2018-19/README.md

+## 3/4/19

+Progress has been slow this week due to a family emergency.

+Packaged the project and tested it on another system.
+Lo and behold it doesn't work as intended.
+Big surprise.

 ## 2/26/19

 Spent the past few days getting assets ready for packaging.
 Packaging is a time-consuming process that gets all the code in the project ready for distribution.